HIPAA Compliance Action

 Five-Step Process

-Each step moves findings from identification to verified closure, with clear ownership at every stage.
+Each step moves a finding from discovery to done, with one person in charge at every stage.

 1